hhd-dev/hhd/readme.md

 If you do not need gyro support, you should disable it for a .2% cpu utilisation reduction.
-By default, the accelerometer is disabled for this reason.

-You need to set both `gyro` and `gyro-fix` to `False` in the config to disable gyro support.

 ### No screen autorotation after install
 HHD includes a udev rule that disables screen autorotation, because it interferes